lynnlangit/Hello-AWS-Data-Services/5_machine-learning/README.md

 ### AWS Machine Learning Resources

 - READ main **AWS ML blog** at https://aws.amazon.com/blogs/machine-learning/
-- PRACITE using training from **AWS ML Team** at https://aws.amazon.com/machine-learning/mlu/ (NLP, Tabular Data or Computer Vision scenarios)
+- WORK with training from **AWS ML Team** at https://aws.amazon.com/machine-learning/mlu/
+    - NLP, Tabular Data or Computer Vision scenarios
 - PRACTICE using any of of a large number of **AWS SageMaker Jupyter notebook** examples
     - create a AWS SageMaker Notebook instance
     - connect to Jupyter